brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 ### Population distribution for the means

-Our model included only a population distribution for the correlation coefficient ($\rho$), but not for the means ($\mu$)!
+Our model included only a population distribution for the correlation coefficient (\\( \rho \\)), but not for the means (\\( \mu \\))!
 With a more complete model, especially if we're modeling many individuals/groups with not many datapoints per individual/group, we should model each individual's mean as being drawn from a population distribution.
 We could use a multivariate t-distribution to model the population distribution of means in a robust way.
 That way, given less information about an individual, we'll assume the mean of their data lies closer to the population mean, but with more datapoints from that individual, their mean will more closely reflect the actual mean of their datapoints.

 ![Means of per-individual distributions are drawn from a population distribution](/assets/img/bayesian-correlation/population-mean-distribution.svg)

 ### Degrees of freedom parameter for the t-distributions

-In addition to parameters which control the mean variance, t-distributions have an additional parameter, $\nu$, which controls the degrees of freedom of the distribution.
-Lower values of $\nu$ give more heavy-tailed distributions, where higher values of $\nu$ yield distributions which are closer to the shape of a normal distribution, with lighter tails.
+In addition to parameters which control the mean variance, t-distributions have an additional parameter, \\( \nu \\), which controls the degrees of freedom of the distribution.
+Lower values of \\( \nu \\) give more heavy-tailed distributions, where higher values of \\( \nu \\) yield distributions which are closer to the shape of a normal distribution, with lighter tails.

 ```python